-Shigellae are Gram-negative, non-motile, non-spore forming, rod-shaped highly infectious bacteria.
-Shigella species includes Shigella sonnei, S. boydii, S. flexneri, and S. dysenteriae.
+Shigellae are Gram-negative, non-motile, non-spore forming, rod-shaped highly infectious bacteria of the Enterobacteriaceae family.
+Shigella species include; Shigella sonnei, S. boydii, S. flexneri, and S. dysenteriae.

 Shigellosis (also called bacillary dysentery).